hoodslide/holistic-vim-tmux/README.md

 * [vim-haml](https://github.com/tpope/vim-haml)
 * [vim-markdown](https://github.com/tpope/vim-markdown)

-CtrlSpace was listed 3 times.
-It does the work of several plugins, and makes managing tabs and buffers just as natural as with any GUI editor.
-In addition it has a great fuzzy file search built it.
-(CtrlP is the de-facto fuzzy search, but the one included with CtrlSpace is tightly integrated with its other features).
-It's well worth picking up.
+CtrlSpace was listed 3 times because it does the work of several plugins, and makes managing tabs and buffers just as natural as with any GUI editor.
+It's well worth the effort.

 ### Key Bindings